-Outstanding claims provision and other known-amount obligationsendowments, past due income, guaranteed values and accrued dividends, among others, whose amount payable is determined upon valuation and is not likely to have adjustments in the future.
+Outstanding claims provision and other known-amount obligations-

+These are the outstanding obligations at closing of the period from claims reported, overdue endowments, past due income, guaranteed values and accrued dividends, among others, whose amount payable is determined upon valuation and is not likely to have adjustments in the future.
 The best estimate, for purposes of establishing this reserve is the amount corresponding to each one of the obligations known upon valuation.